bellangerq/personal-website-2022/src/content/blog/personal-website.md

 ---
-title: "Building your personal website: a complete guide for junior developers"
+title: 'Building your personal website: a complete guide for junior developers'
-description: "From goal setting to publishing: everything you need to know to ship your first project."
+description: 'From goal setting to publishing: everything you need to know to ship your first project.'
 date: 2017-05-26
+lang: 'en'
 ---

 ## Why do I need a website?

 I think the obvious answers have already been covered so I won’t be long on them.
 Here they are.
-First, recruiters who dive deep into Google to get information about you, your background and also about what Google wants to show (*remember to control what search engines say about you*).
+First, recruiters who dive deep into Google to get information about you, your background and also about what Google wants to show (_remember to control what search engines say about you_).
 Then, having a website is the best idea to show people who you are.
 Think of your website as your digital identity.
 And finally it’s also a good opportunity to showcase your work and projects.
 Many designers put their last productions on their portfolio, why developers couldn’t?

 But there are less obvious reasons for junior developers to code their own website.
 Let’s discover them.

 ### Real project

-It’s not a secret: working on real projects is much more exciting and challenging (*and fun*) than coding a fake website locally on your browser.
+It’s not a secret: working on real projects is much more exciting and challenging (_and fun_) than coding a fake website locally on your browser.
 For me, one of the biggest frustration as junior developer is to have nothing to show.
 You try to code things but it’s hard to have your first projects.
 We all know that projects we started months ago but never finished and which are today abandoned.
-Let’s turn your personal website as (*one of*) your first real project!
+Let’s turn your personal website as (_one of_) your first real project!

 What’s cool in there?
 It’s that you’re gonna do everything from A to Z. Setup your environment, choosing your tools, design the pages...
 From the coding part to the publishing part, you are the master.
 And you have no client in front to sell you what to do.
 You’re totally free.